rolandpoulter/echo-d/docs/src/content/docs/reference/emitter.md

 ## Summary

 The `Emitter` class is a class that emits values to its handlers.
-It allows you to add handlers and emit values to those handlers.
+It allows you to add handlers, emit values to the handlers, and remove handlers and emissions.

 ## Example Usage